2.7K Portfolio Locations by cteicheirafirst prev 1 next last

 $6/night extra vehicle, $6/Day for Day Use Fee

-Yellowstone National Park, Wyoming20.6 miles N of Yellowstone National Park, Wyoming
+Canyon Village, Yellowstone National Park1.1 miles S of Canyon Village, Yellowstone National Park

 Lower Yellowstone Falls is one of the most popular places to visit in Yellowstone, coming in just behind the geyser, Old Faithful.
 The tallest waterfall in the park, Lower Yellowstone Falls is about 308 ft.
 Upper Yellowstone Falls feeds this waterfall and can be accessed through a trail before reaching Lower Yellowstone Falls.
 Because of a turn in the river, both waterfalls are not visible at one time, instead visitors can see just one waterfall at a time.

 Both falls are located in a 20 mile long canyon nicknamed the Yellowstone Grand Canyon.
 The Yellowstone River feeds the falls and it is the longest undamed river in the continental United States.
 The canyon was created through water eroding the volcanic rock.
 Lower Yellowstone Falls is particulary beautiful because the large waterfall contrasts with the yellow "rusting" rocks that make up the canyon walls.
 The iconic "yellow" color in Yellowstone is from the many rocks that oxidize because of the rust and iron found in the rock.

 The 308 foot waterfall is taller than Niagra Falls and has many lookout points, offering a variety of views from up close to miles away.
 There are several trails that can be taken to experience all the views, each with a parking lot before the trailhead.
 The trails are still open in the winter, however please be aware that they may be icy, as well there are steep drops and switchbacks.
 In the winter, the trails can only be accessed by snowmobile or snow coaches.